octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.4 - 2024-09-11 =
+* Export internal area and land area in overseas RTDF requests
+* Correct unit used for size in Street imports from Sq Ft to Sq M
+* Add filter 'houzez_property_feed_one_import_at_a_time' to specify only one import can run at a time
+* Declared compatibility with WordPress 6.6.2

 = 2.4.3 - 2024-09-03 =
 * Only include enabled location taxonomies when constructing RTDF address plus fallback